-The apprentice must be assessed by a minimum of 2 different assessments methods and the methods used will be the ones most relevant to the job and so will vary from one apprenticeship to the next.
+The apprentice will complete a minimum of 2 different assessment methods, the methods used will be the most appropriate to their apprenticeship.

 After the EPA, the apprentice is graded by pass, merit or distinction.
-Clear grading descriptors set out the requirements for each grade.
-The apprentice must pass all assessment methods to achieve an overall pass.
+Clear grading descriptors set out the requirements to achieve each grade.
+The apprentice must receive at least a pass mark in all assessment methods in order to pass overall.

 How do I get to college and work?

-- For those living in Staffordshire you may be eligible for the the post 16 travel assistance scheme, more information is available HERE.
+- For those living in Staffordshire you may be eligible for the post-16 travel assistance scheme, more information is available HERE.

-Wheels to work schemes help with costs associated with getting a moped or bycicles including training and safety equipment.
+Wheels-to-work schemes help with costs associated with getting a moped or bicycles including training and safety equipment.
 They also offer assistance with planning routes via public transport;

 Can I study at university (Higher Education) level after completing an apprenticeship at college?

 Yes!
-Buxton & Leek College are part of the University of Derby who offer an ever increasing range of Degree Level / Higher Apprenticeships.
-You can earn a degree without the fee, as an apprentice you don’t pay tuition fees and as a paid employee you will receive a salary or wage.
+Buxton & Leek College are part of the University of Derby who offer an ever-increasing range of Degree Level / Higher Apprenticeships.
+Apprentices don’t pay their own tuition fees so you Earn a Degree without the Fee!

 JAKE WINS APPRENTICE OF THE YEAR!

-Buxton & Leek College engineering apprentice Jake Gordon, from Leek has won the title of “Young Apprentice of the Year” at the Staffordshire Chambers 2019 Business Awards, held on Thursday 4 July.
+Buxton & Leek College engineering apprentice Jake Gordon, from Leek has won the title of “Young Apprentice of the Year” at the Staffordshire Chambers 2019 Business Awards.